 Check the Latest Prices for the Insta360 ONE!

-Pop over to Amazon to see the latest prices on the Insta360 ONE.
-When I last checked, it was less than $300, which is a heck of a cheap price for what I consider to be the best 360 video/still camera out there.
+Pop over to Amazon to see the latest prices on the Insta360 ONE or the Insta360 One X. When I last checked, it was less than $300 for the original, which is a heck of a cheap price for what I consider to be the best entry-level 360 video/still camera out there.
+The One X is also very competitively priced so you can’t really go wrong on that front.

 Let’s get started with a video review!

-The Insta360 ONE is such a unique camera, that words only kind of do it justice.
+The Insta360 ONE cameras such a unique series, that words only kind of do it justice.
 So watch this little video I made in the studio.
 NOTE: There is a duplicate of this video at the bottom of the video where you can control the camera yourself by clicking and dragging around the YouTube video.
 Thanks internet tech, you’re always impressing me.

 Version TWO of the Review Video